The Story Behind the Name 'Three Rivers Respite'

 As we have shared our vision for helping the foster care community, we often get asked how we came upon the name, Three Rivers Respite.

 No, it is not because we are Pittsburgh sports fans (quite the opposite actually)!

 In thinking of the vision for a camp—focused on outdoor adventures and disconnecting from technology—we were struggling with a name.
 We went through multiple variations of "wilderness" this or "adventure" that.

-After lots of prayer and discussion, Matt thought about our location in Charleston, SC.
-Charleston is known for the abundant waterways around the tri-county area, and the Charleston peninsula, specifically, where the three rivers (Ashley, Wando, and Cooper) intersect at the Charleston peninsula and feed the Atlantic Ocean (see map below).
-This would signify the location of camp.
-We knew we would be located in the Charleston area.
+After lots of prayer and discussion, Matt thought about our location in Charleston, S.C.
+Charleston is known for its abundant waterways around the tri-county area and the Charleston Peninsula, specifically, where the three rivers (Ashley, Wando, and Cooper) intersect and feed the Atlantic Ocean.
+This would signify the location of camp since we knew we would be located in the Charleston area.